Teaching

 Speaking and Outreach

-As a result of my education in classical history, I developed a seminar-length presentation on cosmology in greek philosophy.
+As a result of my education in classical history, I developed a seminar-length presentation on cosmology in the Epicurean school of Greek philosophy, and how their model of the universe was wrong but in very interesting ways.
 I’ve given this presentation at MPIA (Heidelberg), CITA (Toronto), and Lawrence Berkeley National Laboratory.
 Each time it was an excellent discussion.
 I am always looking for more opportunities to bring this talk to other institutions.

 Watch the recording of my seminar at CITA here